Truly Inspired Learning

 Math, science, foreign language, music, writing, and literature are not simply subjects to be read about and tested.
 They are experienced.
 Through these experiences, Waldorf students cultivate their intellectual, emotional, physical and spiritual capacities to be individuals certain of their paths and to be of service to the world.

 The first Waldorf school was founded in Stuttgart in 1919.
 Today there are over 1,100 Waldorf schools and almost 2,000 Waldorf kindergartens in some 80 countries around the globe.
 In September 2019, schools around the world will be celebrating 100 years of Waldorf education.

-Teachers in Waldorf schools are dedicated to generating an inner enthusiasm for learning within every child.
-This eliminates the need for competitive testing, academic placement, and behavioristic rewards to motivate learning and allows motivation to arise from within.
-It helps engender the capacity for joyful life-long learning.
+Our teachers are dedicated to generating an inner enthusiasm for learning within every child.
+This minimizes the need for competitive testing and academic placement.
+Instead, it inspires learning and allows motivation to arise from within.
+It also helps to foster the joyful pursuit of life-long learning.

 Professors who have taught Waldorf students note that Waldorf graduates have the ability to integrate thinking; to assimilate information as opposed to memorizing isolated facts; to be flexible, creative and willing to take intellectual risks; and are leaders with high ethical and moral standards who take initiative and are passionate to reach their goals.

 For more information, visit